top of page

 Stanford University

-I am a postdoctoral scholar in the REACH Lab in the Division of Adolescent Medicine at Stanford University under the mentorship of Developmental Psychologist Dr. Bonnie Halpern-Felsher.
+I am a postdoctoral scholar in the REACH Lab in the Division of Adolescent Medicine at Stanford University, working at the intersection of human development, family studies, and prevention science under the mentorship of Developmental Psychologist Dr. Bonnie Halpern-Felsher.
 I completed my PhD in Human Development and Family Studies at The Pennsylvania State University in 2021, where I was a fellow in the Prevention and Methodology Training program.
 I was also a member of the Family P.OW.E.R Lab led by Dr. Gregory Fosco, and the Addiction and Innovative Methods Lab led by Dr. Stephanie Lanza.

 Research

 My research applies intensive longitudinal methods and time-varying effect modeling to evaluate family, school, and peer influences on adolescent development and substance use.
 One area of my work focuses on how interparental conflict shapes adolescent social-emotional development on both situational (e.g., days) and long-term (e.g., years) timescales.
-I'm also interested in how adolescents' positive school and peer experiences can bolster their resilience and help them overcome risk in the family context.
+I'm also interested in how adolescents' protective relationships with peers, teachers, and schools can bolster their resilience and help them overcome risk in the family context.

 Teaching and Mentorship